opil/documentation/docs/admin/OPIL/opil_server.md

 This file will include the annotations or labeled positions you have defined earlier.
 In addition to the previously defined positions and orientations you also need to define the approach distance.

 The distance defines the final movement to the position and it is always a straight line that is not affected by the motion path planning.
 In this guide you will use a distance of 1.8 meters for all positions as the forklift has forks that need to be aligned to the pallet before moving under the pallet.
-For further details, see SP documentation (**TODO: LINK !!!**).
+For further details, see  [SP documentation](../SP/opil_server_sp_gettingStarted.md).

 Using the position data defined earlier you can now add content to the `annotations.ini`: